djq/dusp_viz/webmapping.md

 Instead of using regions, you can also use cities (see Googles [city-code](http://code.google.com/apis/adwords/docs/appendix/cities_world.html) index)

 Caveats: [from the documentation](http://code.google.com/p/google-motion-charts-with-r/) "In all cases Flash and an internet connection is required to view the visualisation output."
-Not open-source and not reliable in the very long-term (flash, TOCs etc.).
+Not open-source and not reliable in the very long-term (flash, TOCs etc. :( ).

 ## Openlayers